Comparing NYSE:SLQT (SLQT) & Its Peers

 |72

-NYSE:SLQT presently has a consensus price target of $31.10, indicating a potential upside of 47.25%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 10.31%.
-Given NYSE:SLQT’s stronger consensus rating and higher probable upside, equities analysts plainly believe NYSE:SLQT is more favorable than its peers.
+NYSE:SLQT presently has a consensus target price of $31.10, indicating a potential upside of 57.79%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.11%.
+Given NYSE:SLQT’s stronger consensus rating and higher possible upside, research analysts plainly believe NYSE:SLQT is more favorable than its rivals.

-This table compares NYSE:SLQT and its peers’ net margins, return on equity and return on assets.
+This table compares NYSE:SLQT and its rivals gross revenue, earnings per share and valuation.

 |NYSE:SLQT